Using Insurance for Rehab and Detox

 Once you select a plan that is right for you, you’ll pay a monthly premium for coverage that gives you access to the healthcare benefits spelled out in your plan.
 In most cases, you’ll have office co-pays and a yearly deductible to meet.

-If you want to buy private insurance, it could be helpful to know a bit more about the different types of plans.3
+If you want to use private insurance to pay for addiction treatment, it could be helpful to know a bit more about the different types of plans.3

 In-Network vs. Out-of-Network Treatment Centers